SOCR/SOCRAT/README.md

     $> git clone https://github.com/SOCR/SOCRAT.git
     $> cd SOCRAT

-Switch to the `dev` branch to see latest changes or to contribute to the project, :
+Switch to the `dev` branch to see latest changes or to contribute to the project:

     $> git checkout dev
     $> git pull

-Now, lets install all the dependencies:
+Now, install all the dependencies:

     $> npm install

-This will install all the dependencies mentioned in package.json files.
+After that build the project and start the web-server:

+    $> npm run build
+    $> node server.js

+Now you shoule be able to access SOCRAT at `localhost:3000`.

-Start the development server and see the application running at `localhost:8080`:
+Start the development server with:

     $> npm run serve

+You will see the application running at `localhost:8080` and the page will live reload on saved changes in source code.
-See how to [add test datasets](https://github.com/SOCR/SOCRAT/blob/dev/CONTRIBUTE.md#socr-datasets-for-testing) and general [contrubition instructions](https://github.com/SOCR/SOCRAT/blob/dev/CONTRIBUTE.md).
+Also see how to [add test datasets](https://github.com/SOCR/SOCRAT/blob/dev/CONTRIBUTE.md#socr-datasets-for-testing) and general [contrubition instructions](https://github.com/SOCR/SOCRAT/blob/dev/CONTRIBUTE.md).

 Motivation
 --------------